 The confrontation came on a cloudy morning north of the village of Plassey on the bank of the Hughli river.
 Clive’s army was drawn up in three divisions, as was the Nawab’s army of perhaps 40,000 men with its war-elephants and more than 50 cannon.
 One division was commanded by Mir Jafar.
 After an opening cannonade, a crash of thunder at noon heralded a torrential downpour of rain that lasted half an hour.
 The British artillerymen quickly covered their cannon and ammunition with tarpaulins, but the enemy failed to do the same and their artillery was put out of action, so that when the Nawab’s army moved forward, assuming that Clive’s cannon were also out of action, it was met with a withering storm of fire.
 The enemy withdrew and Siraj, who distrusted his generals and had already been warned of impending defeat by his astrologer (who had possibly been bribed), lost his nerve when Mir Jafar advised retreat.
 When Clive’s army attacked again, Siraj fled on a fast camel.
 His demoralized army followed suit and when the British entered the enemy camp at about 5pm, they found it abandoned.

-According to Clive, he lost eighteen men killed, while he estimated the nawab’s dead as around 500.
+According to Clive, he lost 18 men, while he estimated the nawab’s dead as around 500.
 Siraj-ad-daula was killed by his own people and Mir Jafar replaced him.
 Clive, who was now effectively master of Bengal, skilfully bolstered Mir Jafar’s apparent authority while keeping him on leading strings.
 The skirmish at Plassey was critical to the East India Company’s triumph over its French rivals and, in the longer term, to the establishment of British rule in India.